-Nintendo Switch's bulging catalogue of games covers almost every genre imaginable, and the First-Person Shooter is no exception.
-Despite hosting some classics on its platforms (GoldenEye 007 and Perfect Dark helped define the FPS on consoles, and the Metroid Prime series fused the exploration of the 2D classics with the first-person perspective to great effect), Nintendo systems have historically lagged a little behind other consoles in the FPS field, often missing out on the best multiplatform shooters.
+Nintendo Switch's bulging catalogue of games covers practically every genre, and First-Person Shooters are no exception.
+It's a welcome change because Nintendo systems have historically lagged a little behind other consoles in the FPS field despite hosting some classics.
+GoldenEye 007 and Perfect Dark helped define the FPS on consoles, and the Metroid Prime series shifted the exploration of the 2D Metroids into a first-person perspective to great effect.
+Still, Nintendo consoles have often missed out on the best multiplatform shooters.

 So, saddle up, lock and load, and prepare for our selection of the best First-Person Shooters on Switch.
 Yippee-ki-yay!